 Recession and exchange rate crisis also made public debt management more challenging.
 After the pay-off and exit from the external debt burdens of the Paris Club and London Club between 2005 and 2006, the country's debt profile remained sustainable in terms of both solvency and liquidity.
 This has been breached during the subject recession.
 The solvency ratio remained robust; for example, the total-debt-to-GDP (solvency) ratio remained robust at 17.9 per cent at end-March 2017, compared with the peer group threshold of 56.0 per cent.
 The liquidity ratio deteriorated significantly especially with respect to both domestic and external debt service.
-For the first time after the debt relief, the Total-Debt-Service-to-Revenue ratio reached 30.0 per cent in 2016, a clear breach of the the country specific threshold of 28.0 per cent.
+For the first time after the debt relief, the Total-Debt-Service-to-Revenue ratio reached 30.0 per cent.
 The situation was succinctly captured by the Debt Management Office (2016) that "Nigeria's debt position experienced some deterioration and slipped from a low-risk of debt distress to a medium-risk of debt distress.
-Although the level of debt stock is still appreciably low relative to the country's aggregate output (GDP), the debt portfolio remains mostly vulnerable to the various shocks associated with revenue, exports and currency devaluation"(p.41).
+Although the level of debt stock is still appreciably low relative to the country's aggregate output (GDP), the debt portfolio remains mostly vulnerable to the various shocks associated with revenue, exports and currency devaluation" (p.41).